exporl/apex-documentation/development/qt_js_bridge_websockets.md

 ### WebSocketServer

-The websocket server handles all communication between apex and the webview.
+The websocket server handles all communication between APEX and the webview.

 #### Message types